 Inventory consists of school supplies, which are given to students in Middle Tennessee.
 The Organization records in-kind revenues for the school supplies at their estimated fair market values at the time of donation and recognizes in-kind expense as the items are donated to students.
-In-kind revenues differ from in-kind expenses for the year ended June 30, 2022 because donated school supplies that were received by the Organization before June 30, 2021 were given to students during the year ended June 30, 2022.
+In-kind revenues differ from in-kind expenses for the year ended June 30, 2023 because donated school supplies that were received by the Organization before June 30, 2022 were given to students during the year ended June 30, 2023.

-3. Net Assets With Donor Restrictions
+3. Net Assets with Donor Restrictions

-There were no net assets with donor restrictions as of and for the year ended June 30, 2022.
+Changes in net assets with donor restrictions for the year ended June 30, 2023 were as follows: